wjgilmore/todoparrot/readme.md

 Future versions will include:

-* LESS Integration with Elixir: In the interests of time I just pushed my pre-existing Bootswatch template directly into `public/css`.
-Definitely want to take advantage of Elixir.
-NOTE: see [this starter project](http://www.easylaravelbook.com/projects/phpleaks/) for working example.
+* ~~LESS Integration with Elixir: In the interests of time I just pushed my pre-existing Bootswatch template directly into `public/css`.~~ DONE!
 * Route Model Binding: Route model binding is a much cleaner way to handle boilerplate tasks.
 * Much More Testing: Plenty to do here
 * User Preferences: I'd like to add some simple customization capabilities such as e-mail notification when a task date expires.